awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 Specifies whether the customer master key \(CMK\) is enabled\.
 Disabled CMKs cannot be used in cryptographic operations\.
 When `Enabled` is `true`, the *key state* of the CMK is `Enabled`\.
 When `Enabled` is `false`, the key state of the CMK is `Disabled`\.
 The default value is `true`\.
 The actual key state of the CMK might be affected by actions taken outside of CloudFormation, such as running the [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html), [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html), or [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operations\.
-For information about the key states of a CMK, see [How Key State Affects Use of a Customer Master Key](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
+For information about the key states of a CMK, see [Key state: Effect on your CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)